Plenary council: Prospects

-In both the US and Australian instances the main driver for seeking a plenary council was to deal with the issues surrounding Catholic Church sexual abuse cases, though the Fifth Australian Plenary Council will deal with a wider range of issues.
+In both the recent US and Australian cases above, the main driver for seeking a plenary council was to deal with the issues surrounding Catholic Church sexual abuse cases, although the Fifth Australian Plenary Council was to deal with a wider range of issues.
 Archbishop Phillip Wilson of Adelaide gave evidence before the Royal Commission into Institutional Responses to Child Sexual Abuse that the plenary council was the appropriate church forum to respond to the child sexual abuse issue, rather than national or diocesan synods because:

 In the system, the really important gathering for the local Church is called the plenary council.
 The plenary council involves not just the bishops, although they are part of it, but it involves an engagement with other clergy and laypeople and it has to have a program of consultation to prepare for its action.
 The plenary council has the ability to make regulations and rules, so it has a legislative power, which makes it a very important part of the way in which the life of the Church operates.